Understanding the Immune System

 Table of Contents

-The white blood cells that defend the body from invaders and get rid of potentially dangerous abnormal cells begin their lives in the bone marrow.
+Germs that get inside the body are taken care of by the internal parts of the immune system.
+The white blood cells that defend the body from invaders and get rid of possibly dangerous abnormal cells begin their lives in the bone marrow.
 Once they leave the bone marrow, they travel to the lymph organs, which serve as a home base or a staging area for mature white blood cells.
 There, the white blood cells await instruction to go out and fight infection.

 Lymph organs are spread throughout the body and include the lymph nodes, thymus, spleen, appendix, tonsils and adenoids, and clumps of tissue in the small intestine known as Peyer's patches.
 Lymph nodes are located in the neck, armpits, abdomen, and groin.
 Each lymph node contains cells ready to fight invaders.
 The lymphatic vessels connect the lymph nodes and carry lymph, which is a clear fluid that "bathes" the body's tissues and helps to clean out invaders or germs.

 The spleen is an important organ for a healthy immune system.
 It is about the size of a fist, and it is located at the upper left of the abdomen.
-One of its key roles is to filter blood and to identify and discard worn-out white blood cells.
+One of its key roles is to filter blood and to identify and get rid of worn-out white blood cells.

 This article was provided by The Well Project.
 Visit The Well Project's Web site to learn more about their resources and initiatives for women living with HIV.
 The Well Project shares its content with TheBody.com to ensure all people have access to the highest quality treatment information available.
 The Well Project receives no advertising revenue from TheBody.com or the advertisers on this site.
 No advertiser on this site has any editorial input into The Well Project's content.